Girl's prayer at collapse site leads to meeting with Biden

 “And that really brought it home to me,” Burkett said.
 “She wasn’t crying.
 She was just lost.
 She didn’t know what to do, what to say, who to talk to.”

-Only six months ago, Elisheva celebrated her bat mitzvah with her mother and father, Brad Cohen, one of about 140 people missing under the rubble.
+Only six months ago, Elisheva celebrated her bat mitzvah with her mother and father, Dr. Brad Cohen, one of about 120 people missing under the rubble.
 The year that precedes the religious ceremony involves intensive study of Hebrew, the Bible and history.

-That night, Cohen was proud.
+That night, Dr. Cohen was proud.
 His youngest daughter was growing up and reaffirming her Jewish identity.
+Her father instilled a love for the teaching in both Elisheva and her teenage brother.

+Before Dr. Cohen completed his medical residency and internships, he had spent weekends staying at the home of his mentor Rabbi Yakov Saachs, always desperate to learn more about his faith.

+On his long commutes, he played cassette tapes, hungry to learn the teachings.

 The night before the collapse, her mother sent a message to Cohen with a selfie taken by Elisheva in front of a mirror.
 She wore a pink T-shirt with a high ponytail.
 They were staying in separate homes.